NamanNayak/100DaysOfDevops/Record-Days/Day-1/Linux-FileSystem.md

 - **/var**

-    his file system holds the changeable files like log files, MySQL, and other database files, web server data files.
+    This file system holds the changeable files like log files, MySQL, and other database files, web server data files.

 - **/proc**

     This file system holds “imaginary” files.
 These files don’t exist in the computer’s hard drives.
-It will show he data stored into your computer’s memory
+It will show he data stored into your computer’s memory.